adityashejwal16/Study_Tracker/README.md

 Generate summaries

 Study_Track

-Main class containing the program execution and menu system.
+Main class that contains the program execution and menu-driven system.

 🚀 Features